Hattiesburg, Mississippi: Colleges and universities

+K-12 schools

 Public education in most of Hattiesburg is served by the Hattiesburg Municipal Separate School District, serving grades K–12.
 Portions of Hattiesburg are served by Forrest County Schools.
 Portions of Hattiesburg in Lamar County are zoned to Lamar County School District.

 Hattiesburg High School is a part of the Hattiesburg district.
 North Forrest High School (grades 7–12) is a part of the Forrest school district.
 Oak Grove High School (grades 9–12) is under the Lamar County School District.

 Forrest County Agricultural High School is an independent public high school near Hattiesburg.